 *As for the way the pattern was worked and written: Why not chain 4 for a beginning triple crochet, then make the double crochet stitches of the shell behind it?

 Because I didn't like it, that's why.
 (Lol.)
 You totally can begin the round like that!
 But...
 Then you'll be starting the round in a different place, which changes the texture.
 It also shows the increases more.
 And to top it all off, that one flimsy-looking chain for a diagonal stitch sticks out like a sore thumb.
 So, just make it my way, okay?
-Use stitch markers if you need them!
-No complaining?
-Okay.
-If you feel like complaining, don't.
-Just check out the picture tutorial or the video to see how easy it really is!
+Use stitch markers if you need them.
+You can check out the picture tutorial or the video for help.

 |Click the pic for a Guidecentral tutorial!|